JoshFauske/CSS/README.md

 <h1>Intro to CSS</h1>

 <p>This is an introduction to CSS.
-Included is a starter file (introToCSS) and a Master file that is completed with CSS rules (introToCSSMaster).</p>
+Included is a starter folder with 2 starter files that are blank templtes in which you can work on.
+Also included is a Master folder with 2 master files that are completed with CSS rules.</p>

-<p>I recommend downloading the starter file and following along with my CSS Tutorial on YouTube</p>
+<p>I recommend downloading the starter files and following along with my CSS Tutorial on YouTube</p>
 <a href="">CSS Tutorial</a>